rubyworks/smeagol/README.md

     - title: Projects
       href: "http://github.com/trans"

-Probably the most important field is `static`.
-By setting this to `public`, we inform Smeagol that we deploying a static site and the static files are to be saved in 'public/` directory.

 See the API documentation for more details about each field.

 ## SERVING

-Shelob can serve multiple Gollum repos simulataneously.
+Smeagol can serve multiple Gollum repos simulataneously.
+To do this create a configuration file at `~/.smeagol/config.yml`.
+An example file looks like this:

-    $ shelob start

-To shutdown the server use `stop`.
+    ---
+    port: 3000
+    auto_update: true
+    cache_enabled: true
+    repositories:
+      - path: ~/websites/acme/wiki
+        cname: acme.org
+        origin: 'git@github.com:acme/acme.wiki.git'
+        ref: master
+        bare: false
+        secret: X123

+Then to serve the listed repositories use:

-    $ shelob stop
+    $ smeagol serve

 ## UPDATING

-There are two ways to handle updates of the repository through Shelob:
+There are two ways to handle updates of the repository through Smeagol:
 *automatic updating* and *manual updating*.

-To setup Smeagol to automatically update your repository in fixed intervals, simply pass the `--auto-update` option in the command line and Smjeagol will automatically perform a `git pull origin master` on your repository once per day.
+To setup Smeagol to automatically update your repository in fixed intervals, simply pass the `--auto-update` option in the `smeagol-serve` command and Smeagol will automatically perform a `git pull origin master` on your repository once per day.

 To perform a manual update, simply go to the `update` route, e.g. `http://localhost:4567/update`, and Smeagol will perform a git pull.
 Of course, change the URL appropriately